Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 std::is_same<int, int>::value // returns true
 ```

 This is a bit redundant though.
-After all, did ever need to specify that you needed the return value of a function upon calling it?
+After all, did you ever need to specify that you needed the return value of a function upon calling it?

 ``` cpp
 int x = f("hello")::return_value;
 ```

-Not really.
-Or at least this is what the standard committee thought.
+Not really... or at least this is what the standard committee thought.
 So, sometimes, out in the wild, instead of seeing this:

 ``` cpp
 typename std::remove_pointer<int*>::type x = 5;